 (3) is foreign sourced income.

 These tax laws are complex and can be very confusing to the foreign national and/or staff person responsible for complying with the regulation.
-The Foreign National Tax Specialist is available to help you understand some of these confusing tax issues whether you are the international student, scholar, or visitor receiving a payment, or the faculty/staff attempting to make a payment to a non-citizen.
-The contact for tax issues related to foreign nationals is:
+The International Tax Analyst is available to help you understand some of these confusing tax issues whether you are the international student, scholar, or visitor receiving a payment, or the faculty/staff attempting to make a payment to a non-citizen.
+For questions about tax issues related to foreign nationals, please contact:

 The primary University resource for developing written and spoken English skills is the Center for American English Language and Culture (CAELC).
 CAELC offers a bi-annual course jointly developed by VPR and CAELC and designed specifically for postdoctoral researchers.
 Postdocs are also welcome to enroll in other CAELC courses as space allows.